Quality of teaching

 • Fast response to visible educational problems

-The IFB representative in these actions is Prof. Sylwia Jafra (Deputy Dean for Student Affairs and Education).
+The IFB representative in these actions is dr hab.
+Andrea Lipińska (Deputy Dean for Student Affairs and Education).

 We have provided courses aiming at the increase of teaching skills.
 Moreover, we organize meetings for staff and PhD students related to best practices in teaching, based on the experience of foreign academic institutions, on the results of the implementation of the National Qualifications Framework and we train on how to use the advanced equipment at IFB laboratories.